 The influence of modern technologies on the development of the contemporary world is indisputable.
 The knowledge that we can gain thanks to technologies causes the development of civilization, various markets for the industry, and even medicine.
-There is a reason why it is believed that the development of technology has the most significant impact on the future of humanity.
+Technology develops so quickly because of the progress we, as humankind, made and the development of offshore outsourcing services.

 The technology adoption lifecycle is a sociological model that describes the adoption process of a new product or innovation according to specific adoptive groups' demographic and psychological characteristics.
 Geoffrey Moore created the adoption life foundations, and after 40 years, they were updated by Everett Rogers, developing the theory of diffusion of innovations ("Diffusion Innovation").
 This model assumes that we have five recipients with different needs and expectations regarding the product when introducing new technologies.
 They are Innovators, Early Adopters, Early Majority, Late Majority, and Laggards.

 Paradoxically, introducing innovative technology is not easy and faces many obstacles.
 It is because enterprises do not consider the different adopters' categories among their potential customers and users.
 They treat everyone equally, resulting in resistance, an unsatisfactory level of performance, and a low return on investment.

 For the implementation of new technologies to be effective, it is crucial to understand different groups of people, which will allow you to build a strategy that will encourage users to reach for innovation as quickly as possible.
 Why is it so important?
 Because every time you implement new technology, you need to convince each of the five user types to do so.

 According to Rogers' theory, the technology adoption curve describes how different people react to a new product.
 If we were to graph these groups, we’d see the standard bell shape curve.